 Unlike most high-end headsets, this one does not include a USB input feed, which may be problematic when trying to pair with newer computers.

-See Related Article: 10 Best White Gaming Headsets of 2020
+See Related Article: 10 Best White Gaming Headsets

 - Lightweight design